How Much Do Bestseller Lists Help Sell Books?

 The New York Times Bestseller List – The New York Times uses a mysterious combination of super-secret retail store reporting (which various entities will gladly help you to parse out for thousands of dollars) combined with some editorial oversight.
 It has been accused of snubbing politically-conservative titles.

-Publishers Weekly Bestseller List – PW relies solely on NPD BookScan’s point-of-sale data, which tracks 80%–85% of print sales in the country but doesn’t include data on e-book sales.
+Publishers Weekly Bestseller List – PW relies solely on NPD BookScan’s point-of-sale data, which tracks 80%–85% of print sales in the country but doesn’t include data on ebook sales.

-“Even when it comes to ‘national bestseller,’ it seems that we don’t have a consensus [about the meaning of the term],' one anonymous agent told Publisher’s Weekly.
+“Even when it comes to ‘national bestseller,’ it seems that we don’t have a consensus about the meaning of the term,” one agent told Publisher’s Weekly.
 “Not that long ago, it meant a lot if you said a book was a bestseller.
 Why?
 Because a select number of books earned that accolade, and we all understood and agreed what it meant.”

 So what should authors focus on instead of bestseller lists, which they have little control over anyway?

 “Reviews,” Onorato says.
 “Encourage reviews on places like Goodreads, NetGalley, Amazon, and B&N.com.
 We know that more reviews help a book get exposure and buzz; it behooves an author to have as many reviews of their book available as possible.”